SuLab/sulab.org/_members/adam-mark.md

 ---

 Adam was a programmer in the lab from May 2014 to April 2015.
+He is currently a Senior Bioinformatics Data Scientist at [Rosalind](https://www.rosalind.bio/).